twilco/hdlman/README.md

 ## hdlman

-A CLI-based project manager for HDL projects.
+A CLI-based HDL project management tool.

 ### Supported commands

 `hdlman new`
-* Creates boilerplate top-file, Makefile, Yosys script,
+* Creates boilerplate top-file, Makefile, and Yosys script.
+Also downloads any LPF files for your given dev-board.

 ### Project goals